PDIS/transcript/2022-10-21-BBC-HARDTalk.md

 ### Audrey Tang:
 Well, the ROC government officially relocated to Taiwan in the 1940s.

-And ever since then, we say ROC Taiwan, with or without the parenthesis, to symbolize that when we talk about the ROC now, it means that the people in this free country have elected the President directly since 1996 and so on.
+And ever since then, we say ROC Taiwan, with or without the parenthesis [laughs], to symbolize that when we talk about the ROC now, it means that the people in this free country have elected the President directly since 1996 and so on.

 And so they have become like synonyms, the ROC and Taiwan.